 - 2. All projects must adhere to the Ethics Statement above. - 3.
 Projects must adhere to local, state, and U.S. Federal laws, regulations and permitting conditions. - 4.
 The use of non-animal research methods and the use of alternatives to animal research are strongly encouraged and must be explored before conducting a vertebrate animal project. - 5.
-Introduction or disposal of non-native species, pathogens, toxic chemicals or foreign substances into the environment is prohibited. - 6.
+Introduction or disposal of non-native species, pathogens, toxic chemicals or foreign substances into the environment is prohibited.
+See: www.anstaskforce.gov/Documents/ISEF.pdf - 6.
 BEST Medicine exhibits must adhere to BEST Medicine display and safety requirements.